Toka69/P9_STARS/README.md

 ### Installation

-For install the app on your desktop in dev environment, Docker and docker-compose are necessary.
+To install the app on your desktop in dev environment, Docker and docker-compose are necessary.

 To execute the docker stack
 ```